 In a pan with olive oil, sautee mushroom and leeks until they begin to soften, about five minutes.

 Sprinkle flour over mushrooms and leeks and stir.
 Allow to cook for about 1 minute.
 Whisk in milk and allow to thicken, about 3 to 5 minutes.
 If the sauce isn't thickening, inch up the heat just a bit.
 Stir in mustard and season with salt and pepper after tasting.
-Add frozen peas and thyme.
+Add the tuna and frozen peas and thyme.

 Once noodles are cooked, drain and add to the vegetables and stir.
 Turn off the heat.
 Pour the noodles and vegetables into a casserole.
 Sprinkle cheese over top and pop into the oven, close to broiler for 3 to 5 minutes or until the cheese bubbles and turns brown.